tdep-developers/tdep/docs/program/anharmonic_free_energy.md

+### Short description

+End world hunger!

+### Command line options:

+Optional switches:

+* `--temperature value`
+    default value 300
+    Temperature used in the occupation numbers.
+Should be the same as the temperature the force constants where determined at.

+* `--qpoint_grid value#1 value#2 value#3`, `-qg value#1 value#2 value#3`
+    default value 26 26 26
+    Density of q-point mesh for Brillouin zone integrations.

+* `--integrationtype value`, `-it value`, value in: `1,2,3`
+    default value 2
+    Type of integration.
+1 is Gaussian, 2 adaptive Gaussian and 3 Tetrahedron.

+* `--sigma value`
+    default value 1.0
+    Global scaling factor for Gaussian/adaptive Gaussian smearing.
+The default is determined procedurally, and scaled by this number.

+* `--path`
+    default value .false.
+    mutually exclude "--temperature_range"
+    Calculate the anharmonic free energy on a path through the BZ.

+* `--support_qpoint_grid value#1 value#2 value#3`, `-sqg value#1 value#2 value#3`
+    default value -1 -1 -1
+    Interpolate to a (preferrably) denser q-mesh when calculating the DOS.

+* `--temperature_range value#1 value#2 value#3`
+    default value -1 -1 -1
+    mutually exclude "--path"
+    Evaluate thermodynamic phonon properties for a series of temperatures, specify min, max and the number of points.

+* `--readiso`
+    default value .false.
+    Read the isotope distribution from file

+* `--meshtype value`, value in: `1,2,3,4`
+    default value 1
+    Type of q-point mesh.
+1 Is a Monkhorst-Pack mesh, 2 an FFT mesh and 3 my fancy wedge-based mesh with approximately the same density the grid-based meshes.
+4 build the commensurate mesh of an approximately cubic supercell.

+* `--readqmesh`
+    default value .false.
+    Read the q-point mesh from file.
+To generate a q-mesh file, see the genkpoints utility.

+* `--help`, `-h`
+    Print this help message

+* `--version`, `-v`
+    Print version
+### Examples

+`mpirun anharmonic_free_energy`

 This code calculates the anharmonic Helmholtz free energy.
 It includes the contributions from baseline shifts, renormalized phonons and higher order terms.

 ### Free energy